soukudom/Sample-IOx-BRKOPS-2490/IoT-Orchestrator/README.md

 --pw '[[DATA APP KEY]]'
 ```
 To subscribe to all topics, use `mosquitto_sub -h [[IoT-IP]] -p 41883 -u '[[DATA APP ID]]' --pw '[[DATA APP KEY]]' -t '#' -v`

+Refer to [Subscribing to Advertisements and Notifications](https://developer.cisco.com/docs/spaces-connect-for-iot-services/subscribing-to-advertisements-and-notifications/) for more information.

 ### 5. Consume the data!